dlemphers/electron-react-docker/README.md

 - build-container-image

-This will build the docker image locally and tag it electron-react-docker:latest
+This will build the docker image locally and tag it electron-react-docker:latest.

 - run-dev